The Blue/Black White/Gold Dress Controversy: No One Is Right

-The fact that some people see it differently shouldn't be any more surprising than the fact that some people are colorblind or the fact that our senses can be fooled by optical illusions, like this one:
+The fact that some people see it differently shouldn't be any more surprising than the fact that some people are colorblind or the fact that our senses can be fooled by optical illusions.

-WIRED explained the science behind why people see the dress different quite nicely, but there are also some philosophical lessons to be learned.
+WIRED explained the science behind why people see the dress differently quite nicely, but there are also some philosophical lessons to be learned.

 Think about it.
 Why do we see the colors that we see?
 Why do we see a leaf as green?
 Well, ultimately, it's because the neurons in our brains fire a certain kind of way.
 But it's not like the neurons are green.
 They just produce a green experience.

 Now, the neurons fire the way they do because of electrical signals that are sent to them by the eyes, but electrical signals aren't colors either—they’re just, roughly put, moving electrons.
 And your eyes send the signals they do because of the way wavelengths of light interact with their rods and cones.
 But, again, it's not like different wavelengths of light are actually different colors.

 That may seem strange because we often divide different wavelengths into different colors.
 But the difference between wavelengths of light is simply (roughly speaking) the distance between their photons.
 The photons in high-frequency light are close together, and the photons in low-frequency light are far apart.
 (For ease of explanation, I’m ignoring the particle/wave duality of light.)